-I teach in the English Department and Program for American Culture Studies at Washington University in St. Louis.
-Previously, I was Assistant Professor of English and Film and Media Arts at Louisiana State University.
+He teaches in the English Department and Program for American Culture Studies at Washington University in St. Louis.

-My book, The Disappearing Christ: Secularism in the Silent Era, is forthcoming in 2019 from Columbia University Press.
+His scholarly book, The Disappearing Christ: Secularism in the Silent Era, was published by Columbia University Press in 2019.